zerotier/ZeroTierOne/controller/README.md

-Network Configuration Master
+Network Controller Implementation
 ======

-This folder contains code implementing the node/NetworkConfigMaster.hpp interface to allow ZeroTier nodes to create and manage virtual networks.
+This folder contains code implementing the node/NetworkController.hpp interface to allow ZeroTier nodes to create and manage virtual networks.

 The standard implementation uses SQLite3 with the attached schema.
 A separate service (not included here yet) is used to administrate that database and configure networks.